Bryce Callahan: 2020

 Callahan entered training camp as a starting cornerback opposite A. J. Bouye and rookie Michael Ojemudia.
 He finally made his debut with the Broncos as the starting slot cornerback in Week 1 of the 2020 season against the Tennessee Titans on Monday Night Football.
 During the game, Callahan recorded 8 tackles in the 16–14 loss.

 In Week 6 against the New England Patriots, Callahan recorded his first interception as a Bronco off a pass thrown by Cam Newton during the 18–12 win.

 In Week 8 against the Los Angeles Chargers, Callahan intercepted a pass thrown by Justin Herbert during the 31–30 win.
 He was placed on injured reserve on December 2, 2020.

 2021

-Entering the 2021 season, Callahan was slated to retain his starting slot cornerback role as the Broncos signed Kyle Fuller and Ronald Darby in free agency and drafted Patrick Surtain II in the first round of the 2021 NFL Draft.
+Entering the 2021 season, Callahan was slated to retain his starting slot cornerback role as the Broncos signed Kyle Fuller and Ronald Darby in free agency and drafted Patrick Surtain II in the first round of the 2021 NFL draft.
 At the conclusion of the NFL preseason, head coach Vic Fangio officially retained Callahan as the starting slot cornerback.

 On November 3, 2021, Callahan was placed on injured reserve after suffering a knee injury in Week 8.
 He was activated on December 11.

 Callahan finished the 2021 NFL season appearing in 11 games (6 starts) and collected 29 tackles (25 solo) along with 4 passes defensed, 1 sack, and no interceptions.

 Los Angeles Chargers

 On May 4, 2022, Callahan signed with the Los Angeles Chargers.
+He played in 15 games with 11 starts, recording a career-high 47 tackles, six passes defensed, and three interceptions.